 Yet, when there’s something you have to decide together and your opinion is different from your partner, you need to try hard to respect the other person and talk a lot.”

-Having just celebrated her second anniversary with actor Jeremy Chan, actress Jesseca Liu shares with us her secret to a happy marriage:
+With her third wedding anniversary with actor Jeremy Chan coming up next month, actress Jesseca Liu shares with us her secret to a happy marriage:

 “Consistency is the key to a successful marriage.
 A happy wife, a happy life.
 Husbands should always praise and compliment their wives, and vice versa.
 I also believe couples should conscientiously make an effort to keep the flames of love burning – and this is even more crucial after the wedding.
 If there are romantic traditions that you shared before marriage, like weekly date nights, it’s important to keep them going.
 Also set aside regular together-time and practice patience.”

 Read the full interview here.